epejhan90/epejhan90.github.io/index.md

 layout: default
 ---

-# About me
+<h4> About me </h4>

-I’m Elham, a guest visitor student in the Machine Learning Section at the University of Copenhagen, where I’m a member of the [CoAStaL](https://coastalcph.github.io/) NLP group under the supervision of Desmond Elliott.My interest is multimodal machine learning at the intersection of natural language processing and computer vision.
+I’m Elham, a guest visitor student in the Machine Learning Section at the University of Copenhagen, where I’m a member of the [CoAStaL](https://coastalcph.github.io/) NLP group under the supervision of [Desmond Elliott](https://elliottd.github.io/index.html).My interest is multimodal machine learning at the intersection of natural language processing and computer vision.
 My recent work includes text-to-image generation to generate images based on the related text using Generative Adversarial Networks (GANs).

-# Education
+<h4>Education</h4>

 <dl>
 <dt>2019-Present</dt>